 Compared With Category Average

-Compared with other Video Games, this product is above average in monetization fairness, microtransaction impact, pacing.
+Compared with other Video Games, this product is above average in monetization fairness, microtransaction impact, narrative quality.

 Attribute